 The Power Meter at the top charts your energy usage in real-time.
 Try turning on a light or appliance – you’ll see the change in energy usage instantly when it goes on and off.
 If you want to get very granular, pinch and zoom into the meter (this works best with the app in portrait orientation).

 You can also see usage plotted as a bubble graph, with bubble size relative to power consumption.
 Bubbles appear for each device that’s been detected, as well as your “Always On” load, which accounts for phantom loads that seem to always be on, like DVRs, printers, Wi-Fi speakers, and desktop computers that consume a small amount of power in “standby” mode.
 When you first open the app, you might only have one or two bubbles shown, but that number will grow over the coming weeks as Sense listens to your home and identifies more devices.

-The Usage screen makes it easy to see how your home is consuming energy over time.
+The Trends screen makes it easy to see how your home is consuming energy over time.

 Right away you'll see where you can set and track goals to reduce your energy use.
-Also on the Trends screen is the Trends section.
+Also on the Trends screen is the Usage section.
 Here, you can track how much energy your home is using day-to-day.
-To dig into the Trends function, tap the small arrow just to the right of the Trends section.
+To dig into your Usage information, tap the small arrow just to the right of the Usage section.
 You can view by the day, week, month. year, or billing cycle (if you've defined your billing dates in the Settings screen).
-By default, you’re seeing Total energy use for your whole home represented in green, but you can also click on individual devices to see Trends for that device (in green) versus your total use (in grey).
+By default, you’re seeing total energy use for your whole home represented in green, but you can also click on individual devices to see Trends for that device (in green) versus your total use (in grey).
 To see total usage in kWh or dollars for a particular day, press and hold your finger on that day’s bar graph.